You have funeral questions, we have answers.

 What is appropriate funeral dress—and what you should never wear when attending a funeral, memorial service, visitation, or wake.

 When it comes to funerals, most of us sense that there are some rules of protocol that should be followed.
+Dress in a way that shows respect so it’s safe to err on the conservative side

 When someone you care about is grieving, it's hard to find the right words.
 What should you say in a condolence message?
 What common sympathy expressions should you avoid?
 What else can you do to comfort a bereaved friend?
 To help you support a grieving colleague, friend or family member, Legacy offers advice from condolence experts.